A lot of women want the "long leg", "slim

 (see Dietary Development)

-will play a the most significant roll in creating leaner and
+will play the most significant role in creating leaner and longer

-in normalizing proportion and complimenting vertical lines throughout
+in normalizing proportion and complementing vertical lines throughout

 to create this desired aesthetic appearance.
 Also see The